bitovi/figma-mcp-proxy/README.md

 - For more information, check out the [Cascading: Cloud AI Implements Figma and Jira Usage Guide](https://bitovi.atlassian.net/wiki/spaces/AIEnabledDevelopment/pages/1517289538/Cascading+v2+Cloud+AI+implements+Figma+and+Jira).
 - Need help?
 Find Bitovi on [Discord](https://discord.gg/J7ejFsZnJ4) or [hire us](https://www.bitovi.com/services/ai-consulting).

+👉 Bitovi can help you integrate this into your own SDLC workflow: [AI for Software Teams](https://www.bitovi.com/ai-for-software-teams)

 ## What it does

 This proxy acts as an intermediary between MCP clients and MCP servers, providing the following functionality: